 In addition to these Level 1 milestones, the WBS contains lower level milestones that provide the means for tracking progress at a more granular level.
-Table 3 contains an example of the type of Level 2 milestones contained within the WBS that are associated with each annual computing system purchase and deployment.
+Table 4 contains an example of the type of Level 2 milestones contained within the WBS that are associated with project tracking of host laboratory procurement activities.
+Tracking of these activities is necessary to ensure laboratory procurement activities stay on schedule, since the SPC allocates usage on new computing systems based on schedules provided by the host laboratories.
+Slips in procurement schedules negatively impact the quantity of computing resources provided to USQCD researchers.
+Reductions in computing resource availability has the potential to reduce scientific output.